rminsley/s30_electronics_jiang_minsley/README.md

 # Arduino Vocal Effects Box

 ## Description
 The Arduino Vocal Effects Box is a real-time digital signal processor that distorts audio signals using an Arduino.
 It samples audio from a microphone, the audio signal is then manipulated digitally by the Arduino, the signal is then converted to analog, and finally output through a speaker.
 The Arduino code used used to distort sound relies on a technique called granular synthesis.
 The code programs the Arduino to divide up incoming sound into small sized samples (grains) that it can then store and manipulate.
+Our voice box has the ability to change audio frequency, the grain size, and the wet/dry signal.

 ## Parts
 Amount | Part